-Uniformly distribute 100 pounds of preload on the left decking unit and uniformly distribute100 pounds of preload on the right decking unit.
+Uniformly distribute 100 pounds of preload on the left decking unit and uniformly distribute 100 pounds of preload on the right decking unit.
 Preloads are laterally centered on the decking units.
 Preloads are distributed and aligned identically for every bridge.

 If a contestant disturbs a measuring device after it has been initialized and before the measurement is recorded, the judge will require the team to disassemble the bridge and repeat timed construction.
 Scoring will be based on the larger of the two construction times but will not exceed 125% of the initial construction time.

 The two steps (increments) of vertical loading produce three measurements used in scoring

-- D1A = value of downward vertical deflection at left target on the "A" side that occurs during step 1 (loading on left decking unit). - D1B = value of downward vertical deflection at left target on the "B" side that occurs during step 1 (loading on left decking unit). - D2 = value of downward vertical deflection at right target that occurs during step 2 (loading on right decking unit with load from step 1 remaining in place).
+- D1A = value of downward vertical deflection at left target on the "A" side that occurs during step 1 (loading the left decking unit). - D1B = value of downward vertical deflection at left target on the "B" side that occurs during step 1 (loading the left decking unit). - D2 = absolute value of vertical deflection at right target that occurs from the beginning of step 1 to the end of step 2 (loading the right decking unit with load from step 1 remaining in place).

-Step 1

-Loading the left unit and measuring deflections at those targets
+Step 1 Loading the left unit and measuring deflections at those targets

-- The two 100-pound preloads remain in place. - o Initialize the sway measurement. - Initialize the measuring devices on all three vertical deflection targets or record the initial readings. - Team members place 1150 pounds of additional load on the left decking unit.
+- o The two 100-pound preloads remain in place. - o Initialize the sway measurement. - Initialize the measuring devices on all three vertical deflection targets or record the initial readings. - Team members place 1150 pounds of additional load on the left decking unit.
 The load is laterally centered on the decking unit and is distributed over the length of the decking unit as uniformly as possible at all times during loading.
 Load is distributed and aligned identically for every bridge.
-Load should be placed at a steady pace, without hesitation. - o As the load is being placed, observe sway and deflection.
-Stop loading if - a. sway exceeds one inch, or - b. deflection measurement at any of the three vertical deflection targets exceeds two inches downward, or - c. decking or any part of the bridge, other than the intended bearing points, comes to bear on a safety support or the floor, or - d. a decking unit falls off the bridge, or - e. a dangerous collapse is imminent, in the opinion of the judge.
+Load shall be placed at a steady pace, without hesitation. - o As the load is being placed, observe sway and deflection.
+Stop loading if - a. sway exceeds one inch, or - b. deflection measurement at any of the three vertical deflection targets exceeds two inches downward from the beginning of step 1, or - c. decking or any part of the bridge, other than the intended bearing points, comes to bear on a safety support or the floor, or - d. a decking unit or some of the load falls off the bridge, or - e. the bridge collapses or a dangerous collapse is imminent, in the opinion of the judge.